Thanks for joining me on this Teaching Kids About Character alphabetic journey. Today’s topic is B is for Behaved!

 Giving kids choices seems to help them feel more in control of things.
 The more control kids have over their own lives, the happier they are!

-Problem: Onetime doesn’t want to go up to bed tonight.
+Problem: Child doesn’t want to go up to bed tonight.

-Problem: Onetime doesn’t want to get dressed to go to the mall.
+Problem: Child doesn’t want to get dressed to go out.

 Choice: “What do you want to put on first?
 Your shoes, your sweater, or your hat?”

-Problem: Onetime doesn’t want to brush his teeth.
+Problem: Child doesn’t want to brush his teeth.

 Choice: “Do you want to use your green toothbrush, or your blue one?”

-Problem: Onetime doesn’t want to go down the slide properly at the park.
+Problem: Child doesn’t want to go down the slide properly at the park.

 Choice: “Do you want to go down the slide on your bottom, or go swing on the swings instead?”